mhokane/expand-collapse-icon/README.md

 + Solutions involving arrows are easily confused with existing conventions for resizing or sorting.
 + Text solutions such as 'less' or 'more' are vague and confusing; 'expand' and 'collapse' are too lengthy.

-## Possible Solutions
+## Possible Solutions and Current Implementations
+### Possible:
 + Animated SVG (on hover)
   + This initial icon would have to be clear on touch devices (where hover is not an option)
+  + Have yet to implement using Snap SVG to literally expand the 'drawer' down on hover
+  + Have yet to setup a PNG fallback with Modernizr
 + is the ‘i’ information symbol universal?
+This was a thought but I think the 'i' is too roman alphabet specific.

+### Implemented:
++ CSS Animated SVG that falls back to work well on touch devices.
+I like where this is at.

 ## License